mitanshu7/scientific_dataset_arxiv/README.md

 ## Usage

 To use these scripts, run them in the order listed above.
 Make sure to replace start_year and end_year for your preffered years to get the dataset for.

+## Note

+All the scripts make extensive use of the multiprocessing module to significantly speed up the job